 Kineticist Class Features

-- earth (geokinesis): A good all-around element with some unique defensive options, earth has a lot to offer.
+- : A good all-around element with some unique defensive options, earth has a lot to offer.
 You may have issues facing flying foes, but in underground environments earth really excels.
 Climb is worthless, but Knowledge (Dungeoneering) is one of the most important Knowledge skills.

 Wild Talents: See my Wild Talents Breakdown.

 (Su): A small reservoir of functionally free Burn.
 Fill it before you rest for the night.
-Of course, this may also encourage you to adventure every other day so that you have time to charge your bugger without risk.
+Of course, this may also encourage you to adventure every other day so that you have time to charge your buffer without risk.

 The Kineticist needs Constitution almost exclusively, though Dexterity is important both for your AC and for your Form Infusion DC’s.